EarlyTalent/angular_frontend_sample/README.md

 You may use any internet sources to aid your implementation.
 [Angular](https://angular.io/docs) has great documentation if you get stuck/need help.

 ## Submitting Your Work (IMPORTANT!)
 When you are finished, create a Pull Request in Github for the forked repository.
-Submit the link to your Pull Request { here } at least 24 hours before your technical interview
+Email the link to your Pull Request to nicole.chini@levvel.io at least 24 hours before your technical interview

 ## Example Interfaces